-Columns S, X, I, T show, which kind of rule it is:
+Columns S, X, I, B, T show, which kind of rule it is:

 - S (sub-directories): sub-directories are included in encryption. - X (exclude path): the path is excluded from encryption. - I (ignore path): the path is ignored by conpal LAN Crypt.
-For further information, see "Generating encryption rules" on page 123. - T (tag): the path is used by the conpal LAN Crypt Client API as a predefined encryption tag, see Encryption tags on page 129.
+For further information, see "Generating encryption rules" on page 129. - B (bypass): the path is defined as a Bypass rule.
+For further information, see "Bypass" on page 134. - T (tag): the path is used by the conpal LAN Crypt Client API as a predefined encryption tag, see Encryption tags on page 138.